nikaso194/lOT-Lab/README.md

 Printed the result in the Thonny Shell.

-Purpose
+-Purpose:

-This task verifies that the ESP32 has internet access and can communicate with Telegram before receiving commands.
+*This task verifies that the ESP32 has internet access and can communicate with Telegram before receiving commands.

 Task 3 — Telegram Commands

-Function
+-Function

-Task 3 adds remote control through Telegram.
+*Adds remote control through Telegram.
 The user can send commands to the bot, and the ESP32 responds accordingly.
 The system supports three commands:
 /status
 /on